tysker/Datamatiker3Semester.io/deploymentmaven.md

 ## Deployment with Maven on a remote Tomcat Server

-1. Create an admin user for Tomcat, and assign the necessary roles
+**1. Create an admin user for Tomcat, and assign the necessary roles**

 * Open /etc/tomcat8/tomcat-users.xml with nano as given below: